kktec/gsheets/README.md

 As to error handling, parsing will collect a List of individual cell data extraction errors.
 It will also fail fast on an unsupported extractor.

-Note: the 'long' extractor is limited to 15 decimal digit Longs.
+NOTE: the 'long' extractor is limited to 15 decimal digit Longs.

 Building
 --------

+NOTE:
+The building feature is provided to allow simple data dumps and is NOT intended to be used where fancy reporting is needed.
+The older feature, ExcelFile, can be used to provide some of this but there is no intent to further build on this.

 It assumes a simple grid on the specified worksheet, by name or index, originating at a specified startRowIndex (default is 0) and columnIndex (default is 0).
 If no worksheet is specified, the first will be used.